cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 Depending on the type of the model you trained.

 To use the model in pocketsphinx, simply put the model files to the resources of your application.
-Then point to it with the ''-hmm'' option:
+Then point to it with the `-hmm` option:

 	pocketsphinx_continuous -hmm `<your_new_model_folder>` -lm `<your_lm>`
 -dict `<your_dict>` -infile test.wav

-Or with ''-hmm'' engine configuration option through ''cmd_ln_init'' function.
+Or with `-hmm` engine configuration option through `cmd_ln_init` function.
 Alternatively you can replace the old model files with the new ones.

 To use the trained model in sphinx4, you need to update the model location in